 it.
 I added the "[sic]" to line 4 because the

 presentation added $15 to

-elaborate calculations tired him out.
-IMO, requiring calculations
+elaborate calculations tired him out -- but if the calculations wear

 building costs for a 2,000 square foot home using the current and